-- We have emphasized to our auditors the importance of ensuring that the audit process is limited to a confirmation that the auditee has effective processes for identifying and complying with relevant statutory and regulatory requirements. - Remember the wording from the applicable ISO 17021:2015 clause: - "(Auditing shall include) the client's management system ability and its performance regarding meeting of applicable statutory and regulatory requirements." - Our job is to ensure that you have an effective process for identifying and implementing what applies to you, not to audit specific line items therein. - We are not OSHA auditors, EPA auditors, etc.
+- We have emphasized to our auditors the importance of ensuring that the audit process is limited to a confirmation that the auditee has effective processes for identifying and complying with relevant statutory and regulatory requirements. - PJR auditors will not sample individual provisions of these requirements for compliance. - > We are not OSHA auditors, EPA auditors, etc.